One-Health-Research-Consulting/RVF_SIR_Model/README.md

 Make plots of the Aedes mosquito, Culex mosquito, infected Aedes egg, and all infected mosquito populations as well as of the host population.
 The outbreaks reported during the simulation time period in Pienaar et al (2013) are listed and those that were in the highveld area (Free State/Northern Cape Provinces) or were reported but from an unknown location are identified and included on the host plot.
 A plot of the effective R_0  on each timestep of the simulation is also produced.

+Figure 1.
 If no scenarios are selected and Multiplot is TRUE, the code will combine the population plots and the R_0 plot to make Figure 1.
-Figure S3 (infected hosts vs the ratio of infected Culex to Aedes) and S9b (the simulation run without changing the Culex mortality rate) are also made.
-The complied figure of S9 is produced using previously produced Figures of S9a and S9c.

-If the scenario with the 25% lower Culex mortality rate is TRUE (muC.25_lower = TRUE) then Figure S9a is made).
-If the scenario with the 25% higher Culex mortality rate is TRUE (muC.25_higher = TRUE) then Figure S9c is made).
+Supplementary figures S2, S3 and S9 are also made if no scenarios are selected.

-Figure 2 is made next (assuming no scenarios are selected) using data from the R_0 analyses, looking at transovarial transmission vs Aedes bite rate and the impact on R_0 and seroprevalence.
+Figure 2 is made (assuming no scenarios are selected) using data from the R_0 analyses, looking at transovarial transmission vs Aedes bite rate and the impact on R_0 and seroprevalence.
 Similarly, Figure S10 is made looking at the same outcomes as transovarial transmission and Culex mortality rate changes.

-Figure S5 is made using data from the sensitivity analysis where we compare changes in simulated seroprevalence and persistence as a single (S5a and S5b) variable is varied or as two variables are varied (S5c and S5d).

-Figure 3 and the vaccination scenarios are plotted next assuming Vaccinate is set to TRUE.
-Using the host and infected Aedes egg populations plotted above and a plot of changes in persistence as transovarial transmission and vaccination fractions are varied.
+Figure 4 is made when the Vaccinate is set to TRUE and no specific vaccination scenarios are selected.
+It produces the host and infected mosquitoes (A and B) and collates the plots with those of the vaccination vs extinction with low and high transovarial transmission (TOT), which is made using the data saved in the Data_for_sensitivity_analysis folder and produced in the Analysis_2_Plot_seroprev_as_key_params_change.R code, as well as a burst vacciation in a single year that is saved when the following scenario is run: Vaccinate  <- TRUE, vax.burst <- TRUE, One <- TRUE.
 Figure S11b is also saved.

+Figures S2 (rainfall and temperature) is produced if no scenarios are selected.

+Figure S3 (infected hosts vs the ratio of infected Culex to Aedes) is made if no scenarios are selected

+Figures S4 & S5 are not coded here - see 3- Calculate and Plot_R0.R

+Figure S6 is compiled if the scenario with no horizontal transmission (Only.q; S4B) is selected and calls the No.q scenario data from Data_for_sensitivity_analysis if the scenario with no transovarial transmission (data is saved for S4A) is made when the No.q scenario is selected. and .
+They are compiled when the no horizontal transmission scenario is selected.

+Figure S7 is made using data from the sensitivity analysis where we compare changes in simulated seroprevalence and persistence as a single (S7a and S7b) variable is varied or as two variables are varied (S7c and S7d).
+The data for these plots is sourced from Data_for_sensitivity_analysis and created by Analysis_2_Plot_seroprev_as_key_params_change.R and Analysis_3_Plot_outcome_vs_single_key_param.R files.

+Figure S8 is also made from data that is sourced from Data_for_sensitivity_analysis and created by Analysis_2_Plot_seroprev_as_key_params_change.R.

+Figure S9.
+If the scenario with the 25% lower Culex mortality rate is TRUE (muC.25_lower = TRUE) then Figure S9a is made).
+If the scenario with the 25% higher Culex mortality rate is TRUE (muC.25_higher = TRUE) then Figure S9c is made). and S9b (the simulation run without changing the Culex mortality rate) are also made.
+The complied figure of S9 is produced using previously produced Figures of S9a and S9c.

-Figure S11c and S11a are then plotted if both Vaccinate is set to TRUE and vax.25_higher or vax.25_lower are set to TRUE, respectively.
+Figure S10c and S10a are  plotted if both Vaccinate is set to TRUE and vax.25_higher or vax.25_lower are set to TRUE, respectively.
 The plots are arranged and saved.

-Figure S11 is compiled with the previously saved plots when Vaccinate is set to TRUE and no scenarios of 25% higher or lower are selected.
+Figure S10 is compiled with the previously saved plots when Vaccinate is set to TRUE and no scenarios of 25% higher or lower are selected and vax.burst is set to FALSE.

-Figure S4 is produced if the scenario with no transovarial transmission (S4A) and no horizontal transmission (S4B) are selected.
-They are compiled when the no horizontal transmission scenario is selected.

-Figures S2 (rainfall and temperature) and S6 (an enlarged segment of the effective R_0 plotis produced if no scenarios are selected.
+Figure S11a, S11b, S11c, and S11d are plotted if both Vaccinate is set to TRUE and vax.burst set to TRUE.
+The plot is made of the scenarios: Early, EarlyWithOutbreak, Late, and LateWithOutbreak and which save the data to Data_for_sensitivity_analysis.
+This plot is compiled when vaccinate is set to TRUE and no further vaccine scenarios (25% higher or lower or vax.burst) are selected.

-Figure S12 is produced by selecting a random year of simulation and plotting the total Aedes and Culex populations, provided no simulations are selected.
-Finally, calculate the R0 estimate for the mean_popn, peak_popn and max_popn.
+Figure S12 is produced by selecting a random year of simulation and plotting the total Aedes and Culex populations, provided no scenarios are selected.

 Files sourced:
-*Function 3 Plot simulations of a given time period.R
+*Function 3 Plot simulations of a given time period.R *And multiple datafiles

 A2.
 Examine how the simulated seroprevalence and persistence change as the values of select parameter pairs are varied.
 Run Analysis_2_Plot_seroprev_as_key_params_change.
 Note, depending on how many values are being evaluated for each parameter this can take significant computing power and time to run.
-The code can be run for the four variable pairs and corresponding outcomes described in the paper.
-Set one of the four to TRUE and keep the other three FALSE:
+The code can be run for the five variable pairs and corresponding outcomes described in the paper.
+Set one of the five to TRUE and keep the others FALSE:

 Q_biteA_Seroprev.mean: Transovarial Transmission vs Aedes bite rate evaluating seroprevalence Q_muC_Seroprev.mean: Transovarial Transmission vs Culex mortality rate evaluating seroprevalence
 Vax_Q_Persistence: Transovarial Transmission vs vaccination rate evaluating persistence
 Q_Tasl_Persistence: Transovarial Transmission vs host-to-Aedes transmission rate evaluating persistence
+Q_IAE_Persistence: Transovarial Transmission vs the initial infected egg population evaluating persistence

+Further, R0 can be evaluated with the following scenarios: Q_biteA_Seroprev.mean and Q_muC_Seroprev.mean.
+Set the R0_plot to true to produce the data for Figures 2 and S8.

 Once a variable pair is selected, R0_plot may also be set to TRUE.
 If set to true it will evaluate the following outcomes: Mean seroprevalence, persistence (the timestep after which there are no more infected hosts) and R0 (calculated at the mean host and vector populations).